 Rag Quilt Step 4: Trim any uneven edges around the quilt and then sew around the entire quilt 1/2″ from the edge.
 Now snip, snip, snip!
 I snipped my fringe about every 1/4″.
 After you’re done toss it in the dryer and it will fluff up.

-And there you have it.
+And there you have it – all the details of how to make a rag quilt.
 Now you have my method on how to make a rag quilt in just 30 minutes.
 I hope you enjoyed this rag quilt tutorial and can start making your own.
 You’ll find this quilt project is easy and fulfilling.

 There you have it – 2 methods to make an easy rag quilt.
 These quilts will be a big hit and great for gifts or giving to charity as we did above.